Multidimensional continued fractions and symbolic codings of toral translations: Examples

 \subsection{The Cassaigne--Selmer algorithm}

-Cassaigne announced in 2015 a $2$-dimensional continued fraction algorithm that was first studied in \cite{CLL:17}.
-This Markovian algorithm $(\Delta,T_\sC,A_\sC)$, with $\Delta = \Delta_3$ is called \emph{Cassaigne--Selmer} algorithm because it is measurably conjugate to the $2$-dimensional Selmer algorithm (see~\cite{CLL:17}; Selmer's algorithm goes back to~\cite{Selmer:61}).
+In 2015, Cassaigne announced a $2$-dimensional continued fraction algorithm that was first studied in \cite{CLL:17}, and in more detail in \cite{CLL:21}.
+This algorithm is called \emph{Cassaigne--Selmer algorithm} because it is measurably conjugate to a semi-sorted version of the $2$-dimensional Selmer algorithm (with the conjugation given by a linear map, see~\cite[Proposition~11.1]{CLL:21}); Selmer's algorithm goes back to~\cite{Selmer:61} (see also \cite[Section~6]{Lagarias:93}) and is conjugate on the absorbing simplex to M\"onkemeyer's algorithm~\cite{Monkemeyer:54} (see \cite{Panti:08}).
 Cassaigne's representation of this algorithm is remarkable because it admits a set of substitutions that is particularly relevant from a symbolic point of view.
-As shown in \cite{CLL:17}, the $S$-adic symbolic dynamical systems defined in terms of these substitutions have factor complexity $2n+1$ and, as underlined in \cite{BCDLPP:19}, belong to the family of so-called {\em dendric subshifts}.
+As shown in \cite{CLL:17}, the $S$-adic dynamical systems defined in terms of these substitutions have factor complexity $2n+1$ (see \eqref{eq:factorcx}) and, as underlined in \cite{BCDLPP:19}, belong to the family of so-called \emph{dendric subshifts}.
+Dendric subshifts have the striking property that the sets of return words all have the same cardinality for every factor (they even generate the free group), which, among other properties, provides a simple expression for their dimension group.